Grand Teton National Park Photography Workshop

 • Evening: Evenings remain flexible.
 We review forecasts, decide whether sunset conditions are worth pursuing, and balance shooting with rest.
 Some evenings we head back out; others we conserve energy for the next morning.

-In the field, we work through focus strategy, depth-of-field choices, managing dynamic range, shooting panoramas, and knowing when bracketing or a change in position actually matters.
+We work through focus strategy, depth-of-field control, managing dynamic range, shooting panoramas, and understanding when bracketing or a change in position actually improves the result.

 Note: Dramatic sunsets can happen, but they're never guaranteed.
 The schedule stays flexible so we can respond to real conditions instead of forcing a plan that doesn't fit the light.